-- (1) Funds which invest in a diversified portfolio of publicly traded U.S. common stocks of large-cap, medium-cap and small-cap companies.
-There are no restrictions on these investments. - (2) Funds which invest in a diversified portfolio of publicly traded common stocks of non-U.S. companies, primarily in Europe and Asia.
-There are no restrictions on these investments. - (3) Funds which invest in UK government bonds and bond index-linked investments and interest rate and inflation swaps.
-There are no restrictions on these investments. - (4) Funds which invest in bond index funds available to certain qualified retirement plans but not traded openly on any public exchanges.
-There are no restrictions on these investments. - (5) Represents assets of a non-U.S. entity plan invested in a fund whose underlying investments are comprised of properties.
+- (1) Funds which invest in UK government bonds and bond index-linked investments and interest rate and inflation swaps.
+There are no restrictions on these investments. - (2) Funds which invest in bond index funds available to certain qualified retirement plans but not traded openly on any public exchanges.
+There are no restrictions on these investments. - (3) Funds which invest in a diversified portfolio of publicly traded government bonds, corporate bonds and mortgage-backed securities.
+There are no restrictions on these investments. - (4) Funds which invest in a diversified portfolio of publicly traded U.S. common stocks of large-cap, medium-cap and small-cap companies.
+There are no restrictions on these investments - (5) Funds which invest in a diversified portfolio of publicly traded common stocks of non-U.S. companies, primarily in Europe and Asia.
+There are no restrictions on these investments. - (6) Represents assets of a non-U.S. entity plan invested in a fund whose underlying investments are comprised of properties.
 The fund has publicly available quoted market prices and there are no restrictions on these investments.

 The Company has purchased annuities to service fixed payments to certain retired plan participants in the UK.
 These annuities are purchased from investment grade counterparties.
 These annuities are not traded on open markets and are therefore valued based upon the actuarial determined valuation, and related assumptions, of the underlying projected benefit obligation, a Level 3 valuation technique.
-The fair value of these assets was \$3.3 and \$4.2 at May 31, 2023 and May 31, 2022, respectively.
+The fair value of these assets was \$3.2 and \$3.3 at May 31, 2024 and May 31, 2023, respectively.

-The following table summarizes the changes in fair value of these Level 3 assets for the fiscal years ended May 31, 2023 and 2022:
+The following table summarizes the changes in fair value of these Level 3 assets for the fiscal years ended May 31, 2024 and 2023: